Getting started with Angular6

 Hello Readers, this article is for all those of you, who are new to Angular in general.
 The main motive behind this article is to make you understand what Angular is all about.
 The idea is to give you a good starting point

-Angular is open-source and front-end based web development platform, which performs best when used for building dynamic, SPA (Single Page Application), developed and maintained by GOOGLE.
+Angular is an open-source and front-end-based web development platform, which performs best when used for building dynamic, SPA (Single Page Application), developed and maintained by GOOGLE.

 Traditional Web Application vs. SPA

-Now, the next question comes to our mind is, what actually Single Page Application is.
+Now, the next question that comes to our mind is, what Single Page Application is.
 Right?
 Let us first look at how our Traditional Web Application performs?

-When the user clicks on our link, Client will send a request to the server.
-The server will handle this request and will send back a response which contains HTML code which browser will render and final response is shown to the user.
+When the user clicks on our link, the Client will send a request to the server.
+The server will handle this request and will send back a response that contains HTML code which the browser will render and the final response is shown to the user.

 The problem with this approach is that we spend a lot of time sending the request to the server and getting the response.
-As request and response have to travel through the internet, a lot of time is wasted and, which in turn will lead to the slow performance of the whole website in general.
-So, as a solution, we need some mechanism where we do not have to send new request upon each action.
+As requests and responses have to travel through the internet, a lot of time is wasted, which in turn will lead to the slow performance of the whole website in general.
+So, as a solution, we need some mechanism where we do not have to send new requests upon each action.
 SPA approach has this facility.
 Implementation of SPA looks like this:

-Server will play its role when the user needs some data that must be processed by the server (say, for example, database operations) or some business logic that must be stored at server side, and of course, at the time of initial loading.
+The server will play its role when the user needs some data that must be processed by the server (say, for example, database operations) or some business logic that must be stored at the server-side, and of course, at the time of initial loading.
 In only these cases, we will send the request and wait for the response.
-In short, much of data will not traverse through the internet, which will make application to run faster.
+In short, much of the data will not traverse through the internet, which will make applications run faster.